 So, where are we?

-visible matter (at least with instruments), and use as our
+of existence is visible matter (at least with instruments), and use as

-that case then, what the heck are thoughts, and what is the
+In that case then, what the heck are thoughts, and what is

-not just the work of philosophers or
+in many kinds of places, not just the work of philosophers or

 scientists.
 Take for example these two quotes from the last

 episode of Season One, of the TV show: Joan of Arcadia.
 God is

-talking to Joan, or at least the show is written as if God says
+talking to Joan, or at least the show is written as if God says these

-have to trust the world behind your eyes.”
-And, “Learn
+“You have to trust the world behind your eyes.”

-also have this picture today that the material brain
+We also have this picture today that the material brain

-is analogous to a computer, where all this brain/nerve stuff has electrical
+is analogous to a computer, where all this brain/nerve stuff has electrical and

 We are encourage to